Roverr/go-auth/README.md

 ```
 If you would like to see the tests one by one, you should add -v
 flag to the end of the command.

+Wait for it script is provided by https://github.com/vishnubob/wait-for-it